Spamty/api-docs/README.md

 The API documentation is in the [API Blueprint](https://apiblueprint.org/) file `apiary.apib`.

+The `master` branch is pushed to Apiary.io with Codeship (one way only).
+See: https://help.apiary.io/api_101/bitbucket-integration/

 ## Issues & Bugs

 Report issues and bugs [on Bitbucket](https://bitbucket.org/spamty/api-docs/issues)